Celtic music in Canada: Nova Scotia and Cape Breton Island

-Cape Breton is internationally known for unusual styles of Cape Breton fiddling, which is derived from Scottish techniques.
+Cape Breton Island, part of the province of Nova Scotia, is internationally known for its distinctive styles of Cape Breton fiddling, which are derived from Scottish techniques.
 The island has produced traditional music-based popular performers like John Allan Cameron, the Rankin Family, Natalie MacMaster, Buddy MacMaster, the Barra MacNeils, Rita MacNeil, Ashley MacIsaac and others.

 In addition to the fiddle music, there is a parallel style of solo dance bagpiping and a rhythmic syncopated Celtic piano style.
 Recently, Highland style guitar has received some attention due to the work of Dave MacIsaac among others.

 Mary Jane Lamond has attracted attention to the Island's Gaelic song traditions of Milling Frolics (waulking songs in Scotland), Piurt à Beul (mouth music), spinning songs and more.

 Irish traditional music is also very popular on the island, particularly Irish folk songs.
 This is especially prevalent in the communities around North Sydney and Sydney Mines due to the influence of immigrants of Newfoundland Irish descent.